CMU-IDS-2022/assignment-2-drop-table/writeup.md

 ## Development

-TODO: **An overview of your development process.** Describe how the work was split among the team members.
-Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
-What aspects took the most time?

 We decided to split up the work into the main components that were studied in class so far.
 Aaron focused on the interactivity chart portion and utilizing that for exploratory data analysis.
 Anam focused on creating interactivity with the machine learning portion of the project.
 In each portion, it would allow us to explore interactivity within a specific context that we studied in class.
 We felt that it would enable us to fully engage with the data we were given and create a robust working application that would enable the user to determine how well their country or other countries are doing in response to HIV.
 Overall, it took about a total of 12 people-hours to complete this project.

 The aspects that took the most amount of time were cleaining up the data so that it would be easier to use in visualization and determining which interactivity techniques were feasible and relevant to cognitive understanding of the data.
 In the machine learning model development, several ierations were run to come up with the final data set and features to be used for the model.
 For instance, we had to cater to NA values and do feature selection and correlation analysis to include only those features that were most relevant to our analysis.
 We also performed min max scaler and removed outliers from our data to come to the final data set to be used for our regression.

 ## Success Story

-TODO:  **A success story of your project.** Describe an insight or discovery you gain with your application that relates to the goals of your project.

 We were encouraged to see that even though some countries had a high HIV prevalence, their antiretroviral therapy coverage was still very high which told us that the resources in the country were sufficent to treat the majority of people living with HIV.
 By interacting with the slider and analyzing different countries, we were able to see that many countries that would normally be classified as third-world showed an inverse relationship with HIV prevalence and coverage over time.
 In coinciding with our goals, we saw that these countries became more prepared to treat HIV while also working to decrease the prevalence of HIV in the populations.